getfem/getfem/doc/sphinx/source/tutorial/install.rst

 The main dependences of |Gf| on other libraries are

-* svn client, automake, autoconf and libtool if you  want to build binaries from svn version to get the latest changes.
+* git client, automake, autoconf and libtool if you  want to build binaries from git version to get the latest changes.

 * Python development files (Python.h etc.) and also the |np| and |sp| packages if you want to build the python interface.